yongxuDM/yongxuDM.github.io/_pages/cv.md

 * Language
   * Mandarin Chinese, English, German

-Talks
+Talks/Conferences
 ======
 * Planck 2024 -- The 26th International Conference From the Planck Scale to the Electroweak Scale (Lisbon,  June 2024)
    * Talk: ``Probing Reheating with Graviton Bremsstrahlung"

+* MIAPbP workshop QUANTUM ASPECTS OF INFLATIONARY COSMOLOGY (Munich,  July 2024)

-* New Physics Directions in the LHC era and beyond (MPIK,  April 2024)
+* New Physics Directions in the LHC era and beyond (MPIK Heidelberg,  April 2024)
-   * Talk: ``Probing Reheating via Axion Experiments"
+   * Talk: Probing Reheating via Axion Experiments

-* COSMO23  (Madrid, 13 Sep.
+* COSMO23  (Madrid, Sep.
 2023)
+    * Talk:  Gravitational Wave from Graviton Bremsstrahlung

+* Workshop on Theoretical Particle Cosmology in the Early and Late Universe (Corfu, May 2023)
-    * Talk:  ``Gravitational Wave from Graviton Bremsstrahlung"
+    * Talk:  Gravitational Wave from Graviton Bremsstrahlung